mtnfog/entitydb/README.md

 # EntityDB

-For help using and configuring EntityDB please refer to the [wiki](https://github.com/mtnfog/entitydb/wiki).
+For help using and configuring EntityDB please refer to the [wiki](https://github.com/mtnfog/entitydb/wiki), especially the [Quick Start Guide](https://github.com/mtnfog/entitydb/wiki/Quick-Start-Guide).
 More information about EntityDB may be available on our website at http://www.mtnfog.com/products/entitydb/.

 EntityDB is an application that integrates several components to provide a unified means for storing and querying entities (people, places, and things).
 This project includes the Entity Query Language (EQL) which facilitates querying entities across various underlying databases through a single query language.